Welcome to the 2023 March Side Income Report.

 At the very least, donate your stuff.
 I typically enjoy donating old apparel to the Salvation Army and other charities.
 It always feels good to know your treasured clothing is not going to waste.

-This month, there was one stranger to bite on an item of my personal inventory I was looking to discard.
+This month, there were a couple of strangers that bought items of my personal inventory I was looking to discard.
 After fees and small shipping costs, I usually still walk away with a hefty profit.

 As a blogger, I would like to keep the user experience as clean as possible.
 Therefore, I have chosen to keep all Google AdSense ads from my website.
 I am an avid reader of many other blogs, and I can truthfully admit it retracts from the reading experience.
 I am very proud of this decision and will continue with this route.

 March Side Income – Google AdSense Revenue: $0.00

 I published my first eBook titled How I Launched, Marketed, and Promoted a High-Traffic Blog in Under 15 Days last year.
 I only promoted the book as part of the launch, but several people found their way to the sales page.
 Again, this is a learning process to convert the views into actual sales.
 As Robert Kiyosaki alludes to in his book Rich Dad, Poor Dad, it’s all about being a best-selling author, not a best-writing author.
 There is a subtle yet significant difference.